CTAGE: Curvature-Based Topology-Aware Graph Embedding for Learning Molecular Representations: Experimental Results

-\paragraph{Datasets.} In this paper, we performed the experiments on the MoleculeNet~\cite{2018MoleculeNet} (a benchmark for machine learning methods specifically designed to test molecular properties).
-The dataset is randomly split during the preprocessing stage, and the same split subset is guaranteed in the experiments with different network models.
-One-tenth of the data is used as the test set, and the rest is used for training and validation.
-The RMSE evaluation indicators were used in the molecular regression task and the ROC-AUC in the molecular prediction task.
-Test performance is based on the model that gives the best results in the validation setting.
+\paragraph{Datasets} In this paper, we conducted experiments using MoleculeNet~\cite{2018MoleculeNet}, which serves as a benchmark designed for evaluating machine learning methods in predicting molecular properties.
+The dataset underwent scaffold splitting during preprocessing~\cite{bemis1996properties}.
+Root Mean Square Error (RMSE) was employed for molecular regression tasks, and Receiver Operating Characteristic Area Under the Curve (ROC-AUC) was used for molecular prediction tasks as evaluation metrics.
+Test performance was determined based on the model that exhibited the best results in the validation setting.